Rajwantmishra/MSDS-DATA-607-FinalProject/Final_Project_Team_SPARC.md

 > Measuring the prediction fit of the analysis

 In the both example, approximately 46% of training cases are changes in medication.
-The first example had the splitting criteria of “time spent in hospital”, which separates the data into a set of nine cases, while in the second example, the splitting criteria was “patient A1c result”, which separates the data into a set of eight cases.
+The first example had the splitting criteria of "time spent in hospital", which separates the data into a set of nine cases, while in the second example, the splitting criteria was "patient A1c result", which separates the data into a set of eight cases.
 Moreover, the graphs show what is the optimal level for the decision tree.
 Thus, pruning can be done with the appropriate complexity parameter (cp) of 0.0016 and 0.0048, respectively.

 ```r